convertigo/convertigo-doc/operating-guide/installing-convertigo-server/index.md

 $ docker run --name C8O -v $(pwd):/workspace -d -p 28080:28080 convertigo

 You can share the same workspace by all Convertigo containers.
-This this case, when you deploy a project on a Convertigo container, it will be seen by others.
+In this case, when you deploy a project on a Convertigo container, it will be seen by others.
 This is the best way to build multi-instance load balanced Convertigo server farms.

 #### Security